 You need a “business management visa” to start up a business in Japan.
 A typical case is when a foreigner comes to Japan, establishes a company by themself and becomes the CEO.

-There are two types for the business management status.
+There are two types of business management visa.

-Under regular procedures, to be granted Business Manager status, the applicant needs to fulfill conditions at the time of entering Japan, such as having a company with its capital of 5 million yen or more and having an office.
+Under (A) the regular business management visa procedures, the applicant needs to fulfill conditions at the time of entering Japan, such as having a company with a capital of 5 million yen or more and having an office.

 (A)Regular business management visa

 （B) Start-up visa